FarsanBaloo/YOLOv8-ObjectDetection-DL/README.md

 ## Overview

-This project demonstrates the implementation of **YOLOv8 (You Only Look Once, version 8)** for object detection as part of the **Deep Learning and Neural Networks course (DVA307)** at Mälardalen University, 2025.
+This project implements **YOLOv8** for object detection as part of the course **DVA307 – Deep Learning and Neural Networks** at Mälardalen University (2025).

-The lab focuses on understanding object detection frameworks, training a YOLO model, and evaluating its performance on image datasets.
+The focus is on understanding object detection frameworks, training YOLOv8, and evaluating performance on image data.

 ---

 ## Objectives

-* Understand the principles of **object detection** with deep learning.
+* Learn the YOLO object detection pipeline
-* Set up and train a **YOLOv8 model** using PyTorch and Ultralytics.
+* Train and evaluate YOLOv8 using Ultralytics/PyTorch
-* Experiment with hyperparameters and evaluate detection performance.
+* Explore the YOLOv8 loss function and evaluation metrics
-* Visualize bounding boxes and class predictions.
+* Analyze model performance and detection trade-offs

 ---